HMS Bulldog (1845): Construction

-Commissioned Service
+Commissioned service

-First Commission
+First commission

 She was commissioned at Devonport under Commander George Evans Davis, RN on 25 June 1846 for service on the Cape of Good Hope Station.
 By December she was back in Devonport.
 Commander Astley Cooper Key, RN took command on 4 May 1847 and assigned to the Mediterranean.
 She returned paying off on 16 April 1850.

 Second commission

-She commissioned on 23 January 1854 under the command of Commander William King Hall, RN for service in the Baltic Sea during the Russian War.
+She commissioned on 23 January 1854 under the command of Commander William King Hall, RN for service in the Baltic Sea during the Crimean War.
 She was the flagship of Sir Robert Napier during the bombardment of Bomarsund on 16 August 1854.
 In February 1855 her new commander was Commander Alexander Crombie Gordon, RN for her return to the Baltic.
 By December 1856 she had been assigned to particular service.
 She was paid off into steam reserve on 25 March 1857.

-Third Commission
+Third commission

 On 2 June 1860 she was commissioned under Sir Francis Leopold McClintock for ocean sounding for the Atlantic Telegraph.
 Commander Henry Frederick McKillop, RN took command on 3 December 1860.
 During 1861 she was fitted with Armstrong guns before proceeding to the North America and West Indies Station.

-Fourth Commission
+Fourth commission

 In March 1864 she was commissioned for service on the North American and West Indies Station under the command of Captain Charles Wake, RN.

 Loss

 She was in action at Cape Haytien with Haitian ships and forts on 23 October 1865.
-She sank the Haitian ships Valorogue and a schooner before she was run around then deliberately blown up.
+She sank the Haitian ships Valorogue and a schooner before she was run aground then deliberately blown up.